Seb Torgus invites you to feel a “Rush” with his latest single

 Coming off a postponed US Tour due to the Pandemic, Seb Torgus is ready for the world to hear his music again with his new single “Rush”.

 The unpredictability of Seb Torgus is what makes him a unique wild card in the landscape of independent music.
 The bold singer doesn’t care about what his critics think.
-That’s why we like him”LOS ANGELES, CALIFORNIA, UNITED STATES OF AMERICA, June 11, 2021 /EINPresswire.com/ -- Coming off a postponed US Tour due to COVID-19, Seb Torgus is ready for the world to hear his music again with his new single “Rush”.
+That’s why we like him”LOS ANGELES, CALIFORNIA, UNITED STATES, June 14, 2021 /EINPresswire.com/ -- Coming off a postponed US Tour due to the Pandemic, Seb Torgus is ready for the world to hear his music again with his new single “Rush”.

 — MOOD Magazine , Miguel Costa